alanbchristie/esphome/docs/rain-water.md

 For now I'm happy to lay the components out on a board with some neat wiring.

-### Electric 12 solenoid valve
+### Electric 12 solenoid valve and hosepipe adapters
 Rather than a plastic device I decided to go with a 1/2 inch BSP solenoid valve.
 This should allow sufficient water through without resorting to micro-bore pipes.
 It's operated by applying 12v DC and will draw about 3A when the solenoid is activated (allowing the flow of water).

-It'sa a Tailonz Pneumatic brass electric [solenoid valve].
+It's a Tailonz Pneumatic brass electric [solenoid valve].

 - Cost: About £25.49 from Amazon

+I also intend to connect a standard hosepipe to the valve with an approximate internal diameter of 13mm and external diameter of 17mm.
+The supplied BSP adapters are too small so I need a suitable brass 1/2 inch adapter (and jubilee clips).
+I get these from [The Hosemaster].
+A pair of Male Taper BSP Brass Hose Tail Adaptors (MH08/08 - see their NH.pdf document for precise details) and a box of 10 stainless steel 13mm-20mm jubilee clips (I might need more jubilee clips).

+- Cost: £36.36, including shipping.

 ### RP2040
 For ESPHome I chose to use a wireless Raspberry Pi Pico (RP2040), a super-cheap